Published · Last verified · Maintained by TamingDNS

 Mimecast is one of the most common enterprise email security gateways.
 When a company routes inbound mail through Mimecast, their MX records resolve to mimecast.com servers.
-Mimecast uses standard SMTP enhanced codes, but adds its own policy and reputation filtering on top — and every company can configure their own rules, which means the same IP can be accepted by one Mimecast customer and blocked by another.
+Mimecast uses standard SMTP enhanced codes, but adds its own policy and reputation filtering on top.
+Every company can configure their own rules, which means the same IP can be accepted by one Mimecast customer and blocked by another.

 If the Remote-MTA in your bounce contains a hostname ending in mimecast.com (such as us-smtp-inbound-1.mimecast.com), the rejection came from Mimecast.
 Mimecast includes the string smtp; in its diagnostic codes, and often appends an IP address and a numeric identifier in square brackets.